 A pick-me-up later in the day has been shown to suppress melatonin release, according to an October 2018 study in Sleep.

-Skip alcohol, too, since it interferes with sleep.
+Skip alcohol, too, because it interferes with sleep.

 5. Pull the Shades in the Evening